-- The net position restricted for pensions of the Plan at the close of the fiscal year 2016 was \$22,749,282.
-The net position is available to meet the Plan's ongoing obligations to plan participants and their beneficiaries. - The Plan's net position restricted for pensions decreased by \$690,679 or 2.9%, compared to last year's position of \$23,439,961 as a result of the retirement allowance exceeding plan members' contributions and investment performance. - The time weighted rate of return for the fiscal year ended June 30, 2016 was 0.4%.
-Compared to the fiscal year ended June 30, 2015 return of 2.9%, this was a decline of 2.5% as a result of the investment performance of the Plan's international equity assets that dropped to (6.3%) return from (3.4%) in 2015. - The Plan's funding objective is to meet long-term benefit obligations through contributions and investment income.
-As of June 30, 2016, the Plan's net position as percentage of total pension liability was 162.5%.
-In general, this indicates that the EOS has sufficient funds to cover every dollar of benefits due. - Revenues (Additions to Fiduciary Net Position) for the year were \$107,915, a decrease of \$667,087 from the prior year.
-Revenues include plan members' contributions of \$62,485 and a net investment gain of \$45,430. - Expenses (Deductions from Fiduciary Net Position) increased to \$798,594 from the prior year expenses of \$797,644.
+- The net position restricted for pensions of the Plan at the close of the fiscal year 2017 was \$24,966,221.
+The net position is available to meet the Plan's ongoing obligations to plan participants and their beneficiaries. - ➤ The Plan's net position restricted for pensions increased by \$2,216,939 or 9.7%, compared to last year's position of \$22,749,282 due to high investment returns. - The time weighted investment rate of return, gross of fees, for the fiscal year ended June 30, 2017 was 14.2%.
+Compared to the fiscal year ended June 30, 2016 return of 0.4%, this was an increase of 13.8% due to the high returns from all the plan's composites while simultaneously exceeding their respective benchmarks; with the exception of international equity that performed slightly lower than the benchmark despite very high returns of 19.9%. - The Plan's funding objective is to meet long-term benefit obligations through contributions and investment income.
+As of June 30, 2017, the Plan's net position as percentage of total pension liability was 167%.
+In general, this indicates that the EOS has sufficient funds to cover every dollar of benefits due. - Revenues (Additions to Fiduciary Net Position) for the year were \$3,205,617, an increase of \$3,097,702 from the prior year, primarily due to higher investment returns.
+Revenues include plan members' contributions of \$89,620 and a net investment gain of \$3,115,997. - Expenses (Deductions from Fiduciary Net Position) increased by \$190,084 to \$988,678 from the prior year expenses of \$798,594, primarily due to increase in retirement benefit allowances.
 Expenses include retirement benefit allowances and administrative expenses of the System.